Sony RX10 III versus Sony RX100 IV

 |Canon G3 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||21.4||12.3||521||63|

 |Canon G7 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||23.0||12.7||556||71|

 |Panasonic FZ1000 (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.1||11.7||517||64|

 |Sony RX10 II (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||23.0||12.6||531||70|

 |Sony RX10 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.9||12.6||474||69|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The RX10 III and the RX100 IV are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2359k dots).
+Moreover, their viewfinders offer an identical resolution of 2359k dots.
 The table below summarizes some of the other core capabilities of the Sony RX10 III and Sony RX100 IV in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.